MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/activate-azure.md

 Use these instructions if you want to activate the Azure Rights Management service (Azure RMS) from the Azure portal.

-1. If you haven't already done so, open a new browser window and sign in to the [Azure portal](https://portal.azure.com) as a security admin or global admin, and then navigate to the **Azure Information Protection** blade.
+1. If you haven't already done so, open a new browser window and sign in to the [Azure portal](https://portal.azure.com) as a security admin or global admin.
+Then navigate to the **Azure Information Protection** blade.

     For example, on the hub menu, click **More services** and start typing **Information** in the Filter box.
 Select **Azure Information Protection**.